VerinSenpai/enhanced-mob-spawners/README.md

 - Option to turn on limited spawns, via config file!
 Control number of entities a spawner can spawn before it dies. (currently only on latest fabric version)

 See [Curse mod page](https://www.curseforge.com/minecraft/mc-mods/enhanced-mob-spawners) for more details and pictures.

+## License

+This template is available under the CC0 license.
+Feel free to learn from it and incorporate it in your own projects.

+## Disclaimer

+This mod is an amalgamation of combined code, features, and implementations between the fabric and forge versions as well as having some additional tweaks, cleanup and bugfixes (and bugs surely) sprinkled in.

+Credit to [Branders](https://github.com/andersblomqvist) for the original projects.